Arif-Badhon/Machine-Learning/README.md

 # Machine-Learning
 #This is TensorFlow code for machine learning

-Practice code for MAchine Learning with TensorFlow
+Practice code for Machine Learning with TensorFlow